The culture of New Orleans, Louisiana, is thoroughly authentic.

 Its architecture and music are singular; its food and drink speak a language of their own, alluring visitors with one-of-a-kind experiences.
 These experiences are shaped by the city’s Cajun and Creole heritage and access to fresh, local seafood – a delicious blend of influences you’ll discover from century-old restaurants to modern eateries where chefs reinterpret traditional tastes.
 Here are 10 not to miss.

 New Orleans’ myriad cultural influences marry in a steamy bowl of gumbo.
-The classic recipe simmers okra in a dark roux, adds any meaty combination of shrimp, oysters, crabmeat, chicken, duck and andouille – and heaps it all over rice.
+The classic recipe simmers okra in a dark roux and typically features either chicken, andouille and duck or a seafood version with shrimp, crabs and oysters – and heaps it all over rice.

 There’s seemingly no end to the depth of flavor in a bowl of gumbo, a dark roux studded with savory meats and seafood.

-This one-dish meal blends a variety of meats and seafood – depending what’s in season, maybe plump shrimp and savory alligator meat.
+This one-dish meal can be made with a variety of meats and seafood – depending what’s in season, maybe plump shrimp or savory alligator meat.
 Long-grain rice is added to absorb the flavors of the cooking stock, creating a comforting, flavorful dish.

 Jambalaya is a one-dish meal that changes with the seasons.
 Yours might include shrimp or alligator, though the dish is always blended with flavorful rice.